lauraleif/MetadataEditor/README.md

-Export (module for Omeka S)
+Metadata Editor (module for Omeka S)
 ===============================

-Export is a module for Omeka S which exports item sets into CSV files.
-Each row in the file represents metadata for a single item.
+Metadata Editor is a module for Omeka S which allows bulk editing of item metadata.
+This module provides functionality similar to the Omeka Classic plugin Bulk Metadata Editor.

 Installation